-What were the most impactful ways you used your OCF grant funding in year 1?
+What were the most impactful ways that you used your OCF grant funding in year 1?

-How might you apply what you’ve learned in using your funding in year 2?
+How might you apply what you’ve learned in using your funding resources in year 2?

 If your anticipated budget is changing for year 2 – how do you think that change might result in different work for your team?

 -This questions is addressed in most of our above answers, but to summarize, budget changes include:

 Including our Education Director’s (Jon Larsen) time in the budget.
 As mentioned, this project is a major focus of Caldera and it is important to us that we’re dedicating the appropriate amount of time to this project.
 As the former Caldera middle school mentor (from 2011-2014), Jon is familiar with the Peninsula community.
 He has been able to help guide the all the core project staff.
 He has been able to offer Julie important feedback about how to best integrate her projects into the school and has helped all core staff build relationships throughout the school.